-This guide aims to raise awareness and promote preventive measures around sun and heat sensitivity issues resulting from use of medications, so we can ensure the health and safety of all archaeological professionals.
+This guide aims to raise awareness and promote preventive measures around sun, cold and heat sensitivity problems resulting from use of medications, so we can ensure the health and safety of archaeological professionals.
 However, it does not replace medical advice, which should always be sourced directly from a medical professional, and this information is provided without any representations or warranties, express or implied.

 Some medications can make it harder for people to regulate their body temperature and thus increase the risk of overheating.
+Or, the opposite issue, developing cold intolerance.
 Additionally, some medications can cause photosensitivity, also known as 'sun allergy', a condition where the skin becomes extremely sensitive to ultraviolet light.
 Photosensitivity makes it easier to get sunburned and/or to develop heat rashes.
-While a rarer side-effect of medications, photosensitivity and overheating occurs often enough to be listed as a potential side effect of many medications.
-Moreover, occurrences of these side-affects can appear to be random, with some people going decades without experiencing an issue and then suddenly having a heat/sun sensitivity issue.
+While photosensitivity is a rarer side-effect of medications, cold intolerance and overheating occurs often enough to be listed as a potential side effect of many medications.
+Moreover, occurrences of these side-affects can appear to be random, with some people going decades without experiencing an issue and then suddenly having a heat/cold/sun sensitivity issue.

-For archaeologists, there is an elevated risk of these adverse reactions given the nature of some of our work - outdoors and in the sun during hot weather.
+For archaeologists, there is an elevated risk of these adverse reactions given the nature of some of our work - outdoors during hot and cold weather.
 However, heat sensitivity is still a concern for those working indoors in the United Kingdom and Ireland, as many buildings do not have climate controls.
 Moreover, certain clothing and intense physical work can lead to overheating even in cold weather.